anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

     What are some tasks where batch serving is ideal?

     ??? quote "Show answer"
         Recommend content that *existing* users will like based on their viewing history.
 However, *new* users may just receive some generic recommendations based on their explicit interests until we process their history the next day.
-And even if we're not doing batch serving, it might still be useful to cache very popular sets of input features (ex. combination of explicit interests > recommended content) so that we can serve those predictions faster.
+And even if we're not doing batch serving, it might still be useful to cache very popular sets of input features (ex. combination of explicit interests leads to certain recommended content) so that we can serve those predictions faster.

 ### Real-time serving

-We can also serve live predictions, typically through an HTTPS call with the appropriate input data.
+We can also serve live predictions, typically through a [request](api.md#request){:target="_blank"} to our [API](api.md){:target="_blank"} with the appropriate input data.
 This will involve spinning up our ML application as a microservice since users or downstream processes will interact directly with the model.

 <div class="ai-center-all">
     <img width="400" src="/static/images/mlops/infrastructure/real_time_serving.png">